ceph/ceph/doc/rbd/rados-rbd-cmds.rst

 .. index:: Ceph Block Device; image management

-The ``rbd`` command enables you to create, list, introspect and remove block device images.
+The ``rbd`` command enables you to create, list, inspect and remove block device images.
 You can also use it to clone images, create snapshots, rollback an image to a snapshot, view a snapshot, etc. For details on using the ``rbd`` command, see `RBD – Manage RADOS Block Device (RBD) Images`_ for